Fish screens – what’s the story?

 This programme of work is scheduled to commence from late April.

 The guidelines for fish screens were released in 2007.
-They were prepared by NIWA in consultation with Irrigation NZ consulting with Environment Canterbury, Fish and Game New Zealand, Irrigation New Zealand and the Department of Conservation, Fish and Game, the Jet Boat Association and Whitewater NZ.
+They were prepared by NIWA in consultation with Irrigation NZ, Environment Canterbury, Fish and Game New Zealand, the Department of Conservation, Fish and Game, the Jet Boat Association and Whitewater NZ.

 How do we test the efficiency of the screens?